 - Describe and discuss international policy and practice in response to crisis, migration, adaptation, transformative change, and in building resilience.

-- Understand human systems and earth systems linkages and their relationship to planetary health including human health
+- Understand human systems and earth systems linkages and their relationship to planetary health and one health approaches to human health

 More specifically the student will gain knowledge on: